qewer33/quetite/REFERENCE.md

 ### Whitespaces & Newlines

 Quetite is a line oriented language, statements are terminated by newlines.
-Indentation and whitespaces are ignored and have no effect but proper indentation of quetite code is recommended for readibility.
+Indentation and whitespaces are ignored and have no effect but proper indentation of quetite code is recommended for readability.

 ## Type System

 Quetite is a dynamically typed language, meaning the types aren't explicitly known at compile time but are rather evaluated at runtime.
-Quetite is a dynamically typed language, meaning the types aren't explicitly known at compile time but are rather evaluated at runtime.

 Quetite has 8 value types:
 - **Null**: The `Null` literal, representing the absence of a value.
 - **Bool**: The boolean value type, can either be `true` or `false`.
-- **Num**: The number type, can hold integer or floating point numbers.
-- **Bool**: The boolean value type, can either be `true` or `false`.
-- **Num**: The number type, can hold integer or floating point numbers.
 - **Str**: The string type, holds a dynamically allocated string value.
 - **List**: The list type, can hold any amount of any type of elements.
 - **Callable**: The callable type, holds a function or method definition.